 Need to talk about integrability conditions, and those of higher degree.
 Also need to discuss pseudo-groups?.

-The concepts originates around the work of Eli Cartan (Cartan geometry).
-Textbook accounts include
+The concept in differential geometry originates around the work of Eli Cartan (Cartan geometry) and

 Shlomo Sternberg, chapter VII of Lectures on differential geometry, Prentice-Hall (1964)

 Shoshichi Kobayashi, Katsumi Nomizu, Foundations of differential geometry , Volume 1 (1963), Volume 2 (1969), Interscience Publishers, reprinted 1996 by Wiley Classics Library

 Discussion with an eye towards special holonomy is in